gpratte/housetourney/README.md

 The user interface will be responsive web using Javascript/CSS.

 This project is in the inception state and as such the tools agile tools to use will be the first point of business.

+# LICENSE
+Code is licensed under a unlimited license.
+See the LICENSE file for details.